-As a runner there’s probably nothing more frustrating than when you can’t run.
-Over the course of my running career, there have been several times when injury has kept me from doing what I love most.
+As a runner there is nothing more frustrating than when you can’t run.
+Over the course of my running career, there have been many times when injury has kept me from doing what I love most.

-I have been competitively running for 32 years and working in sports clinics for over 20 years.
-During this time, I have had seven ankle fractures; two ankle operations; a knee arthroscopy and a ruptured calf muscle – just to name a few.
+I have been running competitively for 39 years and working in sports clinics for nearly 25 years.
+During this time, I have had seven ankle fractures; two ankle operations; two knee arthroscopies and a ruptured calf muscle – just to name a few.
 So I personally understand the devastation runners feel when told they cant run.

 My experience of having sustained these injuries has helped me to develop practical and reliable treatment and rehabilitation plans that help runners return to running as soon as possible.

-Depending on the injury, there are activities runners can do to mimic running, strengthen the relevant muscles, and help to speed up their recovery.
-Not all of these are for everyone, but I recommend you give them a try and find something that helps you keep your hard earned fitness and sanity!
+Not all of these activities are suitable or available to everyone, but we recommend you give them a try and find something that helps you maintain your hard earned fitness and your sanity!

-Also known as aqua jogging, it is one of the most effective cross-training methods for runners sidelined by injury.
-Green says this low-impact yet high-resistance exercise is an excellent way to engage the same group of muscles used when running.
-“It’s harder to keep the same posture or maintain the same cadence (steps per minute) when pool running, but because it closely mimics the movement pattern of running, it provides a great cardio workout and helps maintain most of your running-specific muscles.
+Also known as aqua jogging, this is one of the most accessible and effective cross-training methods for runners sidelined by injury.
+This low-impact yet high-resistance exercise is an excellent way to engage the same group of muscles used when running.
+It is harder to keep the same posture and maintain the same cadence (steps per minute) when pool running, but because it closely mimics the movement pattern of running, it provides a great cardio workout and helps maintain most of your running-specific muscles.

-Some people will be able to move through these levels faster than others.
+Some people will be able to move through the levels in our table faster than others.
 It will depend on the nature and severity of your injury.
-This approach will gently ease you back into running, while still getting the mental satisfaction of getting outdoors and making progress with your recovery.
+This approach will gently ease you back into running, while still giving you the mental satisfaction of getting outdoors and making progress with your recovery.

-Ideally you want to combine this with some body strength, stability and stretching, I call this Body Maintenance.
-Proper Body Maintenance will help you build a stable core and muscle strength to avoid the injury reoccurring.
+A good body maintenance routine will help you build a stable core and muscle strength to avoid the injury reoccurring.
 Learn more about how to approach your body maintenance

 6. Avoid High Intensity Interval Training (HIIT)

-If you’re returning from injury avoid high intensity interval training unless it’s all non-impact exercise such as boxing.
+If you are returning from injury you should avoid high intensity interval training.
 There are plenty of activities you can do to get your heart rate up, but the high-impact jumping, landing and sprinting that is a feature of HIIT training is hard on your body and is therefore more likely to stir up any running related niggles.

 When returning to running following injury, the best guideline to keep you from going backwards in your recovery is pain.
 Returning to running following an injury doesn’t need to be completely pain-free, but it shouldn’t make an injury feel worse or create any new niggles.
-The last thing you want to do is stir up the pain by over training too early.
-When you start back running, closely monitor the pain level and if it’s slight and doesn’t get worse the day after a run, then you should be safe to gradually increase your training – but take it slow.
+The last thing you want to do is stir up your pain by over-training too early.
+When you start back running, closely monitor your pain level.
+If it is slight and doesn’t feel worse the day after a run, then you should be safe to gradually increase your training – but take it slowly.

 8. Stop injuries before they happen

 The single biggest factor that causes injuries in runners is doing too much too soon.
-The second factor is the way people run, so if you can improve the way you run you’re less likely to get injured.
+The second biggest factor is your biomechanics (running technique).
+If you improve your running technique, you are therefore less likely to get injured.

 The Body Mechanic have helped thousands of runners return from injury and achieve their running goals.
-If you are getting ready to Return To running after injury, we recommend you follow this simple structured guide.
+If you are ready to return to running after injury, we recommend you follow our simple structured guide.

 We highly recommend this 3 minute morning stretch ritual.
-Do this simple 3 minute routine everyday for 30 days and I guarantee you will notice a difference in your flexibility.
+Do this simple 3 minute routine everyday for 30 days and we guarantee you will notice a difference in your flexibility.

 We also recommend you check out the 10 minute essential core workout for runners.
 This is a great way to start improving your stability and core strength to help avoid future injuries.

-For those in Sydney, The Body Mechanic runs Strength and Stability Classes every Monday and Wednesday in North Sydney, as well as Running Assessments.
-Running Assessments are a great way to identify any weaknesses in your form and get a plan to correct them.
+For those in Sydney, The Body Mechanic runs Strength and Stability Classes every Monday and Thursday in North Sydney.